 - develop a network of professionals with common interests.

 This luncheon workshop is 11 a.m.-1 p.m.
-(Eastern time) Wednesday, December 6, 2017 in Fort Wayne.
+(Central time) Wednesday, May 9, 2017 in Newburgh.
 The cost is $10 per person.
 This fee includes lunch, conversation and a copy of the book Why They Stay by Dr. Steve R. Parr and Dr. Tom Crites.
 Registration is limited to Indiana congregations.

 How can you maximize your learning in this workshop and others?
 Check out this Center for Congregations article, "Getting the Most from an Education Event."